Menu

 Lisa Lesniak, President

 A DWBC member for virtually eight years, Lisa is inspired by knowing that through DWBC she can contribute directly to our mission to educate, engage and elect in our community and across the state.
 No stranger to volunteering, Lisa began her community service activities in high school and says that she has done almost every volunteer job imaginable.
-A retired attorney, technical writer Lisa says she maintains her strength and optimism by participating in our community to keep democracy alive.
+A retired attorney, property manager, and co-owner of an auto repair shop, Lisa says she maintains her strength and optimism by participating in our community to keep democracy alive.

 David M. Gross, PhD MBA, Treasurer